Ekram49/Ekram49.github.io/_posts/2025-07-15-Nautilus-Labs-Take-Home-Assignment.md

 ![Crepe](https://raw.githubusercontent.com/Ekram49/Ekram49.github.io/refs/heads/master/img/Nautilus%20Labs%20Take%20Home%20Assignment/Nautilus%20Labs%20Take%20Home%20Assignment%20-%20Emissions%20Cap%20DataFrame.png)

-We can see that the emission is minimum at the minimum shaft speed of 66.
+We can see that the emission is minimum at the minimum shaft speed of <b>66</b>.
 Which is expected, as minimizing shaft speed should minimize fuel consumption, hence minimize emissions.

 ### Maximize Net Profit While Keeping Emissions Under a Certain Threshold

-Let’s assume the emission threshold for this voyage, set by the client, is 2,000 MT.
-Considering this cap, we can filter out the shaft speeds that exceed that number and then identify the shaft speed that maximizes net profit is 66 rpm.
+Let’s assume the emission threshold for this voyage, set by the client, is <b>2,000 MT</b>.
+Considering this cap, we can filter out the shaft speeds that exceed that number and then identify the shaft speed that maximizes net profit is <b>66 rpm</b>.

 ![Crepe](https://raw.githubusercontent.com/Ekram49/Ekram49.github.io/refs/heads/master/img/Nautilus%20Labs%20Take%20Home%20Assignment/Nautilus%20Labs%20Take%20Home%20Assignment%20-%20Line%20Graph%20-%20Max%20Profit%20With%20Emissions%20Cap.png)

-We can see that with the emission cap, the optimum shaft speed for maximizing Net Profit is - 66 rpm
+We can see that with the emission cap, the optimum shaft speed for maximizing Net Profit is - <b>66 rpm</b>

 ### Maximize Net Profit with Added Emission Penalty: